-10. The Transource PA proposal to traverse a portion of the lands owned by Landowner(s) would adversely affect this property in several key ways, including but not limited to: A) the destruction and permanent scarring of its aesthetic qualities ad breathtaking view shed; B) the devastating impact on the use of my land C) the disruption to the environment, including natural wildlife; and D) the negative financial impact on my land, the land for my personal use.
+10. The Transource PA proposal to traverse a portion of the lands owned by Landowner(s) would adversely affect this property in several key ways, including but not limited to: A) the destruction and permanent scarring of its aesthetic qualities ad breathtaking view shed; B) the devastating impact on the use of my land for farming C) the disruption to the environment, including natural wildlife; and D) the negative financial impact on my land.